 But Pat Brady, a political consultant and former Illinois Republican Party chairman, defended the ad.

 "The policy positions that Quinn took were accurately portrayed and that's what matters," Brady said.
 "There was no attempt to mislead."

 The commercial comes amid other accusations of falsehoods in the nationally watched governor's race.
-Late last month, both campaigns were sharply criticized for issuing fake news releases from one another.
+Late last month, both campaigns landed in hot water for issuing fake news releases from one another.